desforets/glympse-adapter/README.md

 example custom endpoint of `customMethodExample`.
 This can be easily extended and/or enhanced for your needs.

-### Examples
-An example of setting up a GA client-mode-based application can be found in `app/src/test-client/index-client.html`.
-This test app demonstrates various GA actions when a Glympse or Card invite is loaded.

-This example should be used as a reference of how to invoke and interact with the GA in client-mode.

 ## Host-Mode
 Below descibes how to utilize the GA in "host-mode", with limited access to Viewer